CodeReclaimers/neat-python/docs/customization.rst

 makes it easier to implement common variations of the algorithm as mentioned in the literature.
 If you find that you'd like to be able to customize something not shown here, please submit an issue on GitHub.

+.. index:: ! activation function

 New activation functions
 ------------------------
-New activation functions are registered with your :py:class:`Config <config.Config>` instance, prior to creation of the :py:class:`Population <population.Population>` instance, as follows::
+New :term:`activation functions <activation function>` are registered with your :py:class:`Config <config.Config>` instance, prior to creation of the
+:py:class:`Population <population.Population>` instance, as follows::

     def sinc(x):